Node.js TiddlyWiki Examples:

 - Install Node.js

-- Install TiddlyWiki globally
+apt install npm - Install TiddlyWiki globally

-npm install -g tiddlywiki
+npm install -g tiddlywiki - Check TiddlyWiki version

-- Create TiddlyWiki directory
+tiddlywiki --version - Create TiddlyWiki directory

-replace "wiki" with desired name - Create basic files in TiddlyWiki directory
+mkdir ~/wikireplace "wiki" with desired name - Create basic files in TiddlyWiki directory

-- Create user credentials file
+tiddlywiki wiki --init server - Create user credentials file

-or use nano or other text editor
+vim ~/wiki/users.csvor use nano or other text editor

 users.csv file content: